-Before the audit, an auditor from an Audit & Management Advisory Services (AMAS) firm performs a preliminary planning and information gathering phase to define the objectives and scope of the audit.
-Such auditors are typically from a third-party organization that performs independent and objective audits and offers management consulting.
+Before the audit, an auditor from an Audit and Management Advisory Services (AMAS) firm performs a preliminary planning and information-gathering phase to define the objectives and scope of the audit.
+Such auditors are typically from a third-party organization that serves independent and objective audits and offers management consulting.

 After defining the objectives of the audit, AMAS issues a formal audit engagement memo to a company’s executives outlining the audit plan.
-The goal of the memo is to present the audit’s objectives, outline the review process, and set expectations for the course of the audit.
+The memo’s goal is to present the audit’s objectives, outline the review process, and set expectations for the course of the audit.

 Audit entrance meeting

-The auditor gathers the relevant information and conducts audit testing to gain an understanding of internal controls.
-During this step, AMAS examines documents and other records to determine if effective internal controls are in place.
-They evaluate compliance with external rules and regulations. and review system-related controls for data security.
+The auditor gathers the relevant information and conducts audit testing to understand internal controls.
+During this step, AMAS examines documents and other records to determine if adequate internal controls are in place.
+They evaluate compliance with external rules and regulations.
+And review system-related controls for data security.

 Reviewing and communication results